-Safilo has been making eyewear products for 80 years, designing manufacturing and distributing high-quality prescription frames, sunglasses and sports eyewear under licensing agreements for leading luxury and premium brands as well as under its own brands.
+Safilo has been making eyewear products for over 80 years, designing manufacturing and distributing high-quality prescription frames, sunglasses and sports eyewear under licensing agreements for leading luxury and premium brands as well as under its own brands.

 Safilo directly controls the entire business cycle and it is strongly oriented towards product development and design. through its team of designers, who ensure the continual stylistic and technical innovation that has always been a distinguishing feature of the Group.

-In January 2019, Multibrands Italy B.V.'s stake in the share capital of Safilo increased to 49.8% following the subscription of its option rights relating to the capital increase approved by the Shareholders' Meeting on October 30, 2018, as well as the subscription of the ordinary shares which remained unsubscribed at the end of the rights auction, which ended on 28 December 2018, in compliance with the commitment undertaken on 26 September 2018.
+On December 9, 2005, the shares of Safilo Group S.p.A. were listed on the Milan Stock Exchange.
+In January 2019, Safilo’s reference shareholder, Multibrands Italy B.V. (a subsidiary of HAL Holding N.V.) increased its stake in the share capital to 49.8%, following the subscription of its option rights relating to the capital increase approved by the Shareholders' Meeting on October 30, 2018, as well as the subscription of the ordinary shares which remained unsubscribed at the end of the rights auction, which ended on 28 December 2018, in compliance with the commitment undertaken on 26 September 2018.

 Safilo closed 2019 with the net sales at Euro 939.0 million, up 3.1% at current exchange rates and 0.9% at constant exchange rates compared to Euro 910.7 million in 2018.

 In 2019, the wholesale1 revenues increased by 5.2% at current exchange rates and by 2.8% at constant exchange rates, with the latter performance driven by the positive trends recorded in Europe, up 3.2% while North America remained slightly negative, by 0.6%, despite the business recovery achieved in the 4th quarter.